DevExpress-Examples/blazor-use-devexpress-theme-variables/README.md

 <!-- default badges end -->
 # Blazor - Use CSS Variables to Customize DevExpress Fluent Themes

-This example customizes a Blazor application using DevExpress CSS variables available in Fluent themes.
+This example customizes a DevExpress-powered Blazor application using DevExpress CSS variables available in Fluent themes.
 DevExpress Blazor components ship with a predefined set of CSS variables that define component appearance (once you apply a [Fluent theme](https://docs.devexpress.com/Blazor/401523/styling-and-themes/themes#apply-a-fluent-theme) to your application).
 You can use these DevExpress CSS variables as follows:
 * Style native HTML elements to maintain a consistent look across your application.
 * Customize built-in DevExpress Blazor components.

 ![Blazor - Use DevExpress Theme Variables](images/blazor-use-devexpress-theme-variables.png)

+Refer to the [Design System](https://docs.devexpress.devx/DesignSystem/405636/foundation) help topics to learn more about key styling principles and see full lists of CSS variables available in DevExpress Blazor Fluent themes.

 ## Implementation Details